Academic Policies and Procedures

 When the grading or program issue cannot be resolved through direct meetings with the faculty or administrator responsible, students may submit a written appeal to the Division Chair or School Dean.
 The written appeal must be submitted no later than two calendar weeks after the release of final grades.
 The Division Chair or School Dean will review the issues with the student and faculty member and then make a written determination regarding the action to be taken.

-If the student elects to appeal the Division Chair or School Dean’s decision, he/she must submit a separate formal appeal to the Dean of Academic Services, which includes (a) a rationale for the appeal of the Division Chair and/or School Dean’s decision, (b) the original written student appeal to the Division Chair or School Dean and (c) the official written response of the Division Chair or School Dean.
-This formal appeal to the Dean of Academic Services MUST be submitted no later than TWO WEEKS following the decision of the Division Chair and/or School Dean in which the issue occurred or by a pre-set date in cases of suspension or dismissal.
-The decision of the Dean of Academic Services is final.
+If the student elects to appeal the Division Chair or School Dean’s decision, he/she must submit a separate formal appeal to the Dean of Academic Administration, which includes (a) a rationale for the appeal of the Division Chair and/or School Dean’s decision, (b) the original written student appeal to the Division Chair or School Dean and (c) the official written response of the Division Chair or School Dean.
+This formal appeal to the Dean of Academic Administration MUST be submitted no later than TWO WEEKS following the decision of the Division Chair and/or School Dean in which the issue occurred or by a pre-set date in cases of suspension or dismissal.
+The decision of the Dean of Academic Administration is final.

 If the appeal process results in a change of grade, the appropriate administrator must submit the signed grade change form to the Office of the Registrar.